IKalonji/RiccardianAI/README.md

 ### Overall Improvements

 We believe in constantly striving for excellence.
 To ensure the long-term success and effectiveness of RiccardianAI, we will actively seek feedback from users and industry experts.
 We will closely monitor the latest advancements in both legal and blockchain technologies and incorporate them into our solution.
-Through continuous iteration and innovation, we aim to make RiccardianAI the leading platform for transforming legal contracts into smart contracts on the Flow blockchain.
+Through continuous iteration and innovation, we aim to make RiccardianAI the leading platform for transforming legal contracts into smart contracts on the Moonbeam (Moonbase testnet) and Flow emulator blockchain.

 ---

 We appreciate your interest in RiccardianAI and thank you for taking the time to read our README.
 If you have any questions or suggestions, please feel free to reach out to our team.
 Happy hacking!

-*Note: The project FlowDe mentioned in this README is a separate submission to the hackathon, and RiccardianAI leverages FlowDe for the deployment of AI-generated smart contracts on the Flow blockchain.*
+*Note: The project FlowDe mentioned in this README is a separate submission to the hackathon, and RiccardianAI leverages FlowDe for the deployment of AI-generated smart contracts on the Moonbeam (Moonbase testnet) and Flow emulator blockchain.*